 On the 24th of September, Dr. Gilbert went to Brussels to testify in front of the Russell Tribunal on Palestine, the people’s tribunal that was founded by Bertrand Russell himself to “prevent the crime of silence”.
 The Tribunal featured numerous witnesses who were present in Gaza and/or Israel, from Dr. Mohammad Abou-Arab (Surgeon from Gaza) to Max Blumenthal (American journalist), passing by Eran Efrati (Israeli investigative researcher, former IDF soldier), Dr Paul Behrens (Genocide expert), Ashraf Mashharawi (Palestinian filmmaker living as a refugee in Gaza) and Dr Gilbert, among others.

 Dr. Gilbert’s talk focused on Israel’s targeting of Gaza’s health facilities, a war crime under international law.
-In 50 days, at least 220 schools, 278 mosques, and 62 hospitals in Gaza were damaged or destroyed by the Zionists, notably the complete destruction of Al Wafa Rehabilitation and Geriatric Hospital.
+In 50 days, at least 220 schools, 278 mosques, and 62 hospitals in Gaza were damaged or destroyed by the Israelis, notably the complete destruction of Al Wafa Rehabilitation and Geriatric Hospital.
 Al Shifa hospital was also targeted and damaged.
 Watch his testimony below.

 But back to the AUB talk.
 The outrage we felt collectively was palpable.
-So many crimes, so frequent, so open to the world, as if Zionists, after being the military occupiers for so long, know no other role than that of brutes.
+So many crimes, so frequent, so open to the world, as if Israelis, after being the military occupiers for so long, know no other role than that of brutes.
 We know everything that went on in Gaza.
 The facts are not ‘debatable’.
 We know the names and faces and occupations of all of the civilians who were mercilessly mutilated, decapitated, tortured and murdered.
 We know the names of the whole families who were wiped out.
 One image was that of a family of 4, with the 2 kids, decapitated by a bomb, on top.
 Where’s the world’s outrage to Palestine’s ISIS?

 The horrors of ISIS that you see on television have already been experienced 4 times by any Palestinian kid who was born after 2006.
 This is the 4th Israeli attack in 8 years.
 Every Gazan has already seen more wars before reaching adulthood than most of us will (hopefully) ever see.
-There is just too much savagery inflicted by the Zionists, too much boasting about their cruelty.
+There is just too much savagery inflicted by the Israelis, too much boasting about their cruelty.

 But rather than force us to succumb to helplessness, what Israel has done is multiply the number of activists a thousandfold.
 And we shall persevere for justice in Palestine.